What type of care is best for my pet when I am out of town?

 What are the requirements for boarding and daycare?
 Do you care for unaltered animals?

 We will only care for unaltered animals if they are under one year of age, owner plans to have them altered, and them being intact does not create difficulties within the pack.
 We will not care for females in heat.
-In order to stay with us, your dog must be social with other dogs (with some exceptions), friendly towards people, fully vaccinated, dewormed within the last year, on flea control, potty trained (excluding puppies), and able to walk up and down stairs.
-Boarding is only offered to our regular clients.
+In order to stay with us, your dog must be fully vaccinated, dewormed within the last year, on flea control, and physically able to walk up and down stairs.
+Boarding is only offered to our regular training & daycare clients.
 Occasional boarding is not a service we provide.
 Daycare dogs are required to be here a minimum of 2 days weekly.
 In addition, we will meet for an assessment to make sure they are a good fit for the pack.

 How does daycare work?